snapecode/vueNotebook/README.md

 # NotePad

 > A Vue.js project for a notepad that acts similar to Apple Notes.
+>
 > Note that this version is using Firebase to record the addition, update, and deletion of notes.
+>
-> Please SEE THE **** for installing firebase.
-You will have to setup your own firebase database and replace this:
+ >You will have to setup your own firebase database and replace my api keys with your own:

-  With your Firebase APi info.

 ## Build Setup